hamitsarmis/MovieCollection/README.md

 #### Unit tests can be found in MovieCollectionAPI.Tests project.
 Here are the rules that are tested:

-When user authenticates, JWT token should be returned <br/>
 Every user should be able to see collections of other people, but to be able to change only their own collection.

 #### Additionally: